xeolabs/xeometry-guide/transformingModelsAndObjects.md

-## Transforming models and objects
+## Transforming Models and Objects

 You can independently transform each model and object in your viewer.